taereemk/MGP_Physical_informed_bias_correction/Supplementary_3D_Surface/Supplementary_Information_3D_Surface_Plots.md

 <h1>Supporting Information for "Physics-informed bias correction using a convolution-based multivariate Gaussian process"</h1>
 <p><em>Submitted to Journal of Advances in Modeling Earth Systems</em></p>

-<p>Each hyperlink below provides access to the 3D surface plots at the representative center location of each region (as indicated in Figure 1).</p>
+<p>Each hyperlink below provides access to the 3D surface plots at the center location of each region (as indicated in Figure 1).</p>

 ## Northwest
 Precipitation